marci-pires/WikiHadatac/Installing-for-Windows.md

 ##### What you will need
 1. Java SDK 8+: http://java.com/en/download/ (or use your distribution's java)

+Verify your Java version, by searching `about java' or typing the command below, it should show at least build 1.8.0.

+   javac -version

-Verify your Java version, by seraching `about java' it should show at least build 1.7.0.
-If something under this appears or the program fails, you need to properly install Java 1.7+.
+If something under this appears or the program fails, you need to properly install Java 1.8+

 #### Install SOLR-HADataC static metadata collection